Legeind121/BYT-PLTracker/docs/05-GUMROAD-SETUP.md

 I'm sorry BYT P&L Tracker didn't meet your needs.

-I've processed your refund through Gumroad.
-You should see the funds back in your account within 5-7 business days.
+I've processed your full refund through Gumroad.
+You should see the funds back in your account within 5-7 business days (depending on your payment method).

+Your purchase was within our 7-day money-back guarantee period, so you're all set!

 If you'd like to share what didn't work for you, I'd love to hear your feedback to improve the product.

-Thanks for giving it a try!
+But no pressure - I appreciate you giving it a try!

+Thanks for your time!

 BYT / Boneyard Tees
+boneyardtees@gmail.com
 ```

 ---